Record-breaking snowfall buries Toronto in white | CBC News

 - Durham Catholic District School Board.

-Meanwhile, all bus service is cancelled and schools and facilities are closed for the day in the following boards:
+Meanwhile, all bus service was cancelled and schools and facilities were closed for the day in the following boards:

 - Halton District School Board.